Ahmed-coder143/Python/README.md

 **Capitalize.py**
 This Python program prompts the user to input a string, then reverses the string and capitalizes the first letter.
 It utilizes string slicing with [::-1] to reverse the string and the capitalize() method to capitalize the first letter.
 The result is then printed.

+**ODD-Even-Separator.py**
+This Python script prompts the user to input a number, converts it into a list of its individual digits, and then separates the even and odd digits into two distinct lists ('i' for even and 'j' for odd).
+Finally, the script prints the results, displaying the even and odd digits separately with appropriate labels.